 Living in a studio apartment means no bedroom, which means your sleeping and living quarters will be shared and not private.
-However, there are some really fun ways to maximize your living space in creative ways that can make your apartment feel bigger, function better, and still allow you some glimpse of privacy in your “bedroom.”
+However, there are some really fun ways to maximize your living space in creative ways that can make your studio apartment layout feel bigger, function better, and still, allow you some glimpse of privacy in your “bedroom.”

-A studio will, in most cases, have one open layout, including your kitchen and living space in one, with a separate bathroom and closet.
+Studio apartments, in most cases, have one open layout, including your kitchen and living space in one, with a separate bathroom and closet.
 This means a few things—you will have all of your belongings on display and little privacy without a bedroom.
 Because of this, studios are likely best suited for single persons and maybe the occasional couple who doesn’t mind sharing space all the time.
-It also means you may have to get creative when it comes to designing your open layout.
+It also means you may have to incorporate minimalism or get creative when it comes to designing your open layout.